Not yet registered? Create a OverBlog!

 In 1979, following the end of the third season, Mind Your Language was cancelled by Michael Grade of LWT as he felt that the show's content contained offensive stereotyping.
 However, regardless of these beliefs, the show was successfully aired in Australia, Ghana, Kenya, Nigeria and Singapore, among other countries.
 Zabaan Sambhalke Mind Your Language has also been the inspiration for various international adaptations.
 The Hindi sitcom, Zabaan Sambhalke proved to be extremely popular with Indian audiences.
 The full episodes of all the seasons can be watched at Side Reel (Sidereel.com).

-A review of The Firm Workout DVD
+A review of the Battlestar Gallactica miniseries on DVD